Rafael Larco Hoyle

+Rafael Larco Hoyle (18 May 1901 in Chicama Valley, Peru - 23 October 1966, Lima) was a Peruvian archaeologist.
+Born in Peru, he was educated in the United States.
+He returned to Peru in 1923 and was involved in excavations of diverse pre-Columbian cultures.
+Building off of his father's collection and several purchases of his own, in 1926 he founded the Larco Museum in Lima.
+He is remembered for developing the first academic chronology of pre-Columbian cultures of Peru.

+Biography

+Rafael Larco Hoyle was born on 18 May, 1901 in Peru's Chicama Valley.
+Raised at Chiclin, his family's estate, he was sent to school in Maryland, United States, at the age of twelve.
+He later entered Cornell University to study agricultural engineering.

+By 1923, he returned to Peru to work on the family's sugar cane plantation.
+He explored the country and discovered ancient cultural patrimony on the north coast.

 In 1925, Larco Hoyle's father, Rafael Larco Herrera acquired a collection of vases and other archaeological pieces from Alfredo Hoyle, his brother-in-law.
 There were approximately 600 ceramic pieces in all.
 The arrival of these objects ignited a collector's enthusiasm in Larco Hoyle.
-Soon after, Larco Herrera left his son in charge of the collection and those pieces completed the first collection of what would become the Rafael Larco Herrera Museum.
+Soon after, Larco Herrera left his son in charge of the collection.

-During that same year, Larco Hoyle received some advice from his uncle, Victor Larco Herrera, a founder of the first museum in Lima.
-He urged Larco Hoyle to form a new museum in Lima, one that could guard all the archaeological relics that were continually being extracted by clandestine excavators.

-Larco Hoyle agreed with his uncle.
-He yearned to erect a living monument in honor of his father whom he admired so much for his patriotism and love for Peru.
-He got to work creating a museum that would carry on his father's legacy.
-Larco Hoyle purchased two large collections: 8000 pieces from Roa and 6000 pieces from Carranza.
-He also purchased several small collections in Chicama Valley, Trujillo, Virú, and Chimbote.
+Larco Hoyle purchased two large collections: 8,000 pieces from Roa and 6,000 pieces from Carranza.
+He also purchased several small collections in the Chicama Valley, Trujillo, Virú, and Chimbote.
 Within a year, the collection had grown significantly and display cases were installed in a small house on the Chiclín estate.
 On July 28, 1926, Independence Day, the Rafael Larco Herrera Museum opened its doors to the public.

-With the museum up and running and a collection of approximately 30,000 pieces, Larco Hoyle began classifying the collection.
+With a collection of approximately 30,000 pieces, Larco Hoyle began classifying it.
 Peruvian archaeology was in its infancy and Larco Hoyle realized many typologies were yet to be recognized.
 He set out to correct that and approached archaeological research academically.
 During the 1930s, he discovered many distinct Peruvian cultures such as Viru, Salinar, Cupisnique, and Lambayeque.
 The focus of his research became the Mochica culture.
 In 1946, Larco Hoyle, director of the Larco Museum, developed the first Peruvian chronology of ancient cultures, one that has remained current.

+He died on 23 October, 1966 in Lima.